This day of days again we keep -

 Reviving old dreams of past glory,

-And the old men march slowly, all bones stiff an
+And the old men march slowly, all bones stiff and sore,

 They're tired old heroes from a forgotten war